paichul/Video_Classification/README.md

 "python extract_frames.uniform.py"

 Once the frames are extracted, then the next step is to extract the CNN features for the sampled frames of a video.

+- extractor.py: Extractor object that extracts CNN feature using Inception V3 model or MobileNet model.
+- extract_seq_features.py: this utility tool calls the extract methods in the Extractor object to extract CNN features for the uniformally sampled frames of each video.
+To use this uitlity tool, type in the command line:

+"python extract_seq_features.py"

+Once the CNN features

 -

-To use this uitlity tool, type in the command line:

-"python extract_frames.uniform.py"